p2-inc/phasetwo-docs/articles/decoding-jwt-structure.md

 JSON Web Tokens (JWTs) are compact, URL-safe tokens commonly used in modern authentication and authorization systems, particularly with OAuth2 flows.
 This guide provides a technical deep-dive into JWT architecture, examining each component and its role in the token's security and functionality.

-JWTs are sometimes incorrectly referred to as "JWT Tokens" - this would expand to "JSON Web Token Token," which is redundant.
-We'll use "JWT" throughout this guide.
-Additionally, while JWTs are frequently used for authentication, they're technically just base64-encoded JSON containers that can serve various purposes beyond auth.
+JWTs are frequently used for authentication, they're technically just base64-encoded JSON containers that can serve various purposes beyond auth.
 This guide focuses on their authentication use case while explaining the underlying structure.

 Let's examine a real JWT example.
 Here's a freshly generated token with line breaks added for readability (normally JWTs are single-line strings):